 You won't remember what they said that helped, or at least the nuances, and grasping at it after the session will be impossible

-My therapist kept asking me earnest hypothetical things you'd imagine a therapist to ask, like, "Imagine you went to find your mom to tell her a problem—where was she in the house?
-How would she respond?" and "How does that make the younger you feel?
+My therapist kept asking me earnest hypothetical things you'd imagine a therapist to ask, like, "Imagine you went to find your mum to tell her a problem – where was she in the house?
+How would she respond?" and "How does that make Younger You feel?
 What do you then do after feeling ignored?"
 She then dragged out some scarily accurate analysis about me feeling like being a singular unit is the safest and only viable option, especially for when I'm struggling with my mental health, because relationships are temporal, depressing and dangerous to get tied into.
 That written down looks obvious, nothing, bullshit.
 But the way she said it, at the time, shattered me.

 I'll always write some notes when I leave to try to capture some of it.
 But often, you have to accept that whatever it was that made perfect sense is now just a nugget nestled somewhere in your subconscious.
-The reason it seems so poignant at the time is usually just because it's the first time you've heard it—but you're now another step along, whether you realize it or not.
+The reason it seems so poignant at the time is usually just because it's the first time you've heard it – but you're now another step along, whether you realise it or not.

 "I always suspect therapists get curious and do a internet search of me.
 They're as human as the rest of us.
 I'd do it.
 I'd 100 percent do it."

 Broadly speaking, psychotherapy asks why you're thinking the bad thought, while CBT asks how you can manage, cope with or change the bad thought.
 I don't like CBT.
 Some mental health advocates would probably tell me off for saying that, but I don't think it should be treated as the anxiety and depression cure-all it's sometimes touted as.
 Mind you, I didn't help myself much the first time I did it.